peteroupc/peteroupc.github.io/bernoulli.md

 - One sequence of polynomials converges from above to _f_, the other from below.
 - For each sequence, the polynomials must have increasing degree.
 - The polynomials are written in _Bernstein form_ (see "[**Certain Polynomials**](#Certain_Polynomials)").
-- For each sequence, the degree-_n_ polynomials' coefficients must lie at or "inside" those of the previous upper polynomial and the previous lower one (once the polynomials are elevated to degree _n_).
+- For each _n_, the degree-_n_ polynomials' coefficients must lie at or "inside" those of the previous upper polynomial and the previous lower one (once the polynomials are elevated to degree _n_).

 The following algorithm can be used to simulate factory functions via polynomials.
 In the algorithm: